 Eating and sex are drive-related pleasures, but we experience other kinds of pleasures, too.
 Consider cuddling.
 There is no drive to cuddle a loved one.
 There is no increasingly unpleasant hormonal build-up that impels you; unlike hunger or sex, it isn’t brought on by deprivation.
 Nor is there any natural satiation point, such as an orgasm.
+Unlike sex, cuddling has a relatively flat time-pleasure profile.
 Of course, nobody goes on cuddling forever.
 But this is because other urges take over, or because they become sleepy or tired.
-Unlike eating, cuddling is not end-directed, and so it does not shut down once a specific end is gained.
-This flat time-profile show that they are not directed to some immediate goal.
+Unlike eating, it does not shut down once a specific end is gained.
+Pleasure encourages the activity independently of any immediate result.

 Aesthetic pleasure is activity-focussed, like cuddling, not drive-actuated or end-directed, like eating.
 The activity it accompanies is what I would generically call “contemplation.”
-You are listening to an aria by Rossini or the sound of a nightingale; you are looking at the Rocky Mountains or a painting by Ingres: aesthetic pleasure tells you that this contemplative engagement is worthwhile, to keep on doing it—but not for some end it brings.
+You are listening to an aria by Rossini or the sound of a nightingale; you are looking at the Rocky Mountains or a painting by Ingres: aesthetic pleasure tells you that this contemplative engagement is worthwhile, to keep on doing it—but not for some immediate result.
 By contrast: I can take pleasure in looking at the Rocky Mountains for non-aesthetic reasons.
 Catching sight of them, I might be elated that my long journey to the ski-slopes is finally coming to an end.
 But aesthetic pleasure in something is pleasure in just looking at it, or listening to it, or pleasure in contemplating its qualities.
 Aesthetic pleasure motivates you to keep looking; it doesn’t tell you that the object of your contemplation is good for anything other than contemplation.

 When activity-focussed pleasures are not purely reflective or intellectual, they bring characteristic autonomous bodily or behavioural responses.
 They express themselves involuntarily in the face by a soft expression or smile.
-(Contrast sexual pleasure or ravenous eating.)
+(Contrast intense sexual pleasure or ravenous eating.)
 Psychologically, they focus attention on the pleasurable activity; one tends to “get lost” in the beauty of the starry sky or in van Gogh’s version, and other concerns, including worries and pain, tend to recede.
 This dreaminess or absorption is mediated by endogenously secreted opioids, which also bring on feelings of pleasure.
 These effects are characteristic of what we might call physical pleasure, and we should recognize that some intellectual pleasures—a book, a Sudoku puzzle, friendly conversation—elicit physical pleasure.
-And so does aesthetic pleasure: it has a physical aspect.
+And so does aesthetic pleasure: it has bodily expression.

-Whether drive-related or activity-focussed, pleasure is also informative about things in the world.
-But the content of its messages are relevant only to a specific activity.
+Whether drive-related or activity-focussed, pleasure is informative about things in the world.
+But its messages are relevant only to a specific activity.
 The pleasant taste of a mango teaches me that it is good to eat when I am hungry, but it doesn’t tell me anything about other activities that I could undertake with mangoes.
 It doesn’t tell me, for instance, that a mango is a good thing to apply to a wound (as certain leaves are) or that it is good to look at.
 Similarly, a person with whom one cuddles isn’t necessarily one with whom one wants to have sex (e.g., one’s child) or conversation (e.g., one’s dog).
 A book one has had fun reading isn’t necessarily one that would be decorative on one’s shelf.
 Pleasure in one activity involving an object doesn’t translate into generalized approval.